openai/multiagent-particle-envs/README.md

 # Maintained Fork

-The maintained version of these environments, which includes numerous fixes, comprehensive documentation, installation via pip, and support for current versions of Python is included with PettingZoo (https://github.com/Farama-Foundation/PettingZoo , https://pettingzoo.farama.org/environments/mpe/)
+The maintained version of these environments, which includenumerous fixes, comprehensive documentation, support for installation via pip, and support for current versions of Python are available in PettingZoo (https://github.com/Farama-Foundation/PettingZoo , https://pettingzoo.farama.org/environments/mpe/)

 # Multi-Agent Particle Environment